The new site design is beautiful.

-Instead of showing up (accurately and helpfully) under Referrals or Social in Google Analytics, it gets lumped under direct.
+Instead of showing up under Referrals or Social in Google Analytics, it gets lumped under direct.
 And as we’ve discussed, direct traffic tends to be like your junk drawer at home.

 For example, Google Chrome now forces websites to use SSL certificates.
 So webmasters are setting up redirects to make sure the HTTP version of their site transfers users over to HTTPS (to avoid the warning notifications).